blowfishlol/code-challenge-backend/README.md

 This server will receive a connection established with [socket.io](https://socket.io/) from the [client](https://github.com/blowfishlol/code-challenge-frontend)

 This project requires [mongoDB](https://www.mongodb.com/) installed in the system.
+The name of the database may be changed in .env and the collection name should be ```history```

 The configuration of the server will be loaded from .env file.